 Enroll in Pi.
 Get the 130 page basic training, a 46 stock market value report, access to all the updates I have sent in the past five years right away, plus numerous updates over the next year.

 #1: I guarantee you’ll learn ideas about investing that are unique and can reduce stress as they help you enhance your profits through slow, worry free, easy diversified investing.

 #2: I guarantee to send you monthly updates that are based on a study of every share in 46 stock markets around the world.
 These updates will show the values, the earnings of all these markets and categorize each market as Top Value (buy), Neutral Value (hold) or Poor Value (sell)

 #3: If you are not totally happy, simply let me know.
 I guarantee you can cancel your subscription within 60 days and I’ll refund your subscription fee in full, no questions asked.:

 You have nothing to lose except the fear.
 You gain the ultimate form of financial security as you reduce risk and increase profit potential.

 When you subscribe to Pi, you immediately receive a 120 page basic training course that teaches the Pi Strategy.
 You learn all the Pi strategies, what they are, how to use them and what each can do for you, your lifestyle and investing.

 You also begin receiving regular emailed Pifiolio updates and online access to all the Pifolio updates of the last five years so you can back track if you desire.
 Each update examines the current activity in a Pifolio, how it is changing, why and how the changes might help your investing or not.

 Subscribe to a Pi annual subscription for $174.50 and receive all the above.

-Your subscription will be charged $99 a year from now, but you can cancel at any time.
+Your subscription auto renewal will only be $99 a year from now, if you renew, but you can cancel at any time.